hololinked-dev/hololinked/README.md

 Or, clone the repository (main branch for latest codebase) and install `pip install .` / `pip install -e .`.
 The conda env `hololinked.yml` can also help to setup all dependencies.

 For next-release code base, see [main-next-release](https://github.com/hololinked-dev/hololinked/tree/main-next-release) branch.
+Out of the many improvements, an attempt to align better with Web of Things is being made, along with a layer of protocol agnosticim.

 ### Usage/Quickstart